 - They need very active owners because of their high energy levels.

-- Without a job to do, they can become easily bored and destructive.
+- Without a job to do, they can become easily bored and destructive, chewing things like their dog bed.

 - May bark excessively if training is inadequate or incomplete.